Social Studies of Science Student Section

 6S Representatives must demonstrate characteristics of leadership, management, and organizational skills, interest and enthusiasm in serving as 6S representative, and maintain good academic standing in their graduate program.

-For the Annual Meeting:
+Responsibilities for the Annual Meeting:

-In addition to representing 6S at the 4S Council meeting, 6S Representatives will plan at least 3 events at each 4S meeting (a 6S business meeting, a panel on issues of interest to students such as publishing or surviving job interviews, and an evening social event).
-They are also expected to attend and participate in the 4S Council meeting and 4S Business Meeting, representing 6S needs and concerns as appropriate.
+In addition to representing 6S at the 4S Council meeting, 6SRepresentatives will plan at least 3 events at each 4S meeting (a 6S business meeting, a panel on issues of interest to students such as publishing or surviving job interviews, and an evening social event).
+They are also expected to attend and participate in the 4S Council meeting and 4S Business Meeting, representing student needs and concerns as appropriate.
 They should also work with the mentorship program coordinator, and the student volunteers coordinator as needed.
 They must produce a yearly written report to the 4S Council on 6S activities (in advance of the 4S Council meeting).
 Finally, they may help to organize accommodation or ride sharing to lessen the costs of attending the 4S annual meeting.